koenrane/KR-new-site/content/making-a-difference-tempore-insights-from-reinforcement.md

 [Lahav and Mioduser's research](http://playpen.icomtek.csir.co.za/~acdc/assistive%20devices/Artabilitation2008/archive/2004/papers/2004_S04_N4.pdf) somewhat supports this idea, suggesting that blind people not only have lower-fidelity and more declarative (as opposed to procedural / interactive) cognitive maps, they're also less likely to provide object-to-object descriptions.

 > [!warning] Epistemic status
-> I made a not-obviously-wrong hypothesis and found two pieces of corroborating evidence.
+> I made a not-obviously wrong hypothesis and found two pieces of corroborating evidence.

 ## 15: Neuroscience